coursephd/PostgreSQL/03ReportDetails.md

-# Analysis carried out using Tableau, R and Java D3
+# Analysis carried out using Tableau, R, Java D3 and SPMF (Sequential Pattern Mining) Java library

 This document covers the details of analysis carried out on the Hospital database.
 The Source data used is the Hospital database